 01 of 09

 To really get into the Christmas spirit you need to set the scene.
 You need snow, a sleigh ride and Santa Claus.
 Victoria Samplers has created the most beautiful and detailed Winter Wonderland pattern.
 The lace separating Santa from the village is so delicate.
-This is a very detailed pattern so starting it in July is a good thing!
-It will take you from now until Christmas to finish it.
-Give the supplies now as a gift to your favorite cross stitcher or stitch it up and frame it for your favorite... non cross stitchy Christmas loving person.
+This is a very detailed pattern so starting it early in the year is a good thing!
+Another idea is to give this pattern, along with all the supplies, to your favorite cross stitcher.

 A Christmas Story is not only one of the best Christmas movies out there, but watching it for 24 hours straight, is also a tradition in many households.
 It ranks up there with White Christmas and Miracle on 34th Street.
 A BB gun...that's all little Ralphie wanted, a simple BB gun.
 His poor mother just knows that he will shoot his eye out.
-Knerdly Knits's homage sampler to this theme of the movie is beyond perfect!
+Knerdly Knits's pays homage to the theme of the movie with it's "You'll Shoot Your Eye Out" sampler.
 It is kitschy and cute.
-Give this cross stitch, along with a pink bunny... suit to your favorite little wrangler.
-Check out this and other Christmas cross stitch patterns in their Etsy Store.
+Give this... cross stitch, along with a pink bunny suit to your favorite little wrangler.

 Are you looking for something that is non-traditional and whimsical?
 Red Bear Designs has the perfect pattern for you.
 Her Noel pattern mixes vibrant color with a fun design.
 This is just one of the many Christmas themed cross stitch patterns she has in her Etsy shop.
 You can stitch several of them for a festive wall display.